 - Press “Undo” in the top-left corner to undo the last action.

-- Press “Autoselect” to allow Phone Cleaner to automatically select copies and move them to Trash.
+- Press “Autoselect” to allow the phone cleaner to automatically select copies and move them to Trash.
 One photo will be kept in each group.

 - Swipe left/right to navigate the files in each group.